 A unique and easy-to-use resource, Semantic Scholar harnesses the power of artificial intelligence to efficiently sort through millions of science-related papers based on your search terms.
 According to the site, although some articles are behind paywalls, "the data [they] have for those articles is limited," so you can expect to receive mostly full-text results.
 Another feature is the extensive advanced search options, which allow you to search by cell type and brain region, among other things.

 Taking its name from Zenodotus, the first librarian of the ancient library of Alexandria, Zenodo is a tool that was "built and developed by researchers, to ensure that everyone can join in open science."
 You can sort by keyword, title, journal, and more and download open access documents directly from the site.

 Find More Great Online Journal and Research Databases

-If you're looking for more great online journal and research databases to help you find exactly the information you need to make your next paper outstanding, sign up for our newsletter above to receive the full list of 101 databases.
+If you're looking for more great online journal and research databases to help you find exactly the information you need to make your next paper outstanding, click here to download full list of 101 databases, completely free.

 Image sources: Ammentorp/BigStockPhoto, vectorfusionart/BigStockPhoto, GaudiLab/BigStockPhoto, makistock/BigStockPhoto